thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 ### Factory Functions

-What is a built-in function of JavaScript whos output will be an empty object?
+What is a built-in function of JavaScript who's output will be an empty object?

 `Object.create` which will provide fine-grained control over the object later on.